 Register your address at the ward office

 Take your Residence Card and passport to the local ward office.
 The ward office staff will print your new address on the back of your Residence Card.
 This is required before any bank will open an account for you.
-While you're there, you can also apply for your My Number if you don't have one.
+Your Individual Number (My Number) is automatically assigned when you register your address, and you can request a juminhyo with My Number printed on it the same day.
+You can also apply for a physical My Number Card; the card itself usually takes about 1–2 months to be issued.

 Visit a major post office